Shishirgrg/ConnectPeople/README.md

 # ConnectPeople
-It is a full MERN stack web app for people to connect just like as facebook.
+It is a full MERN stack web app for people to connect just like as twitter.